rhizomedotorg/conservation-tools/README.md

 archive-tools
 =============

-Scripts used at Rhizome to archive web-based artwork.
+Tools used at Rhizome to archive web-based artwork.

 ### chrome_script.sh
 starts Google Chrome, disables cache, allows popups and Java/other plugins